-r) Conservation of habitats: Support mapping of protected area and development of updated maps in proximity to the candidate sites: This would mainly cover protected forests, wildlife, fish breeding sites (biodiversity hotspots) and UNESCO listed sites.
+- r) Conservation of habitats: Support mapping of protected area and development of updated maps in proximity to the candidate sites: This would mainly cover protected forests, wildlife, fish breeding sites (biodiversity hotspots) and UNESCO listed sites.
 KWS, KFS, WMA, NMK and NEMA shall take the lead in this activity.
 All sensitive habitats, animal migratory routes and fish breeding grounds may be studied, mapped and Gazetted to control human developments and for preservation of these ecological sites for future generations.
 Relevant government lead agencies should develop technical guidelines for nuclear power activities in protected forests, Important Bird Areas (IBAs) and wildlife areas.
-Ecologically sensitive areas with irreversible negative impacts should be avoided s) Environmental Conservation Plans: All water basins in the country are at risk due to pressure from competing uses.
+Ecologically sensitive areas with irreversible negative impacts should be avoided - s) Environmental Conservation Plans: All water basins in the country are at risk due to pressure from competing uses.
 Existing Environmental Conservation Plans for the candidate sites (water basins) should be implemented before the commencement of the NPP's infrastructure development; The plans should be developed through an integration of total ecosystem considerations as a way of conservation of biological diversity and promotion of sustainable development.
 There is a need to map/ zone and protect the fish breeding grounds from potential thermal dynamics in water basins that will need to be developed.
-Maps showing the current pollution, water temperature levels in the water basins will also need to be developed for measurement and monitoring of temporal scale dynamics on given key parameters.

-t) Capacity building on Heritage Impact Assessment: In Kenya, there are protected areas like heritage sites with archaeological and cultural importance while others are designated as protected areas/national monuments under the National Museums and Heritage Act, 2006.
+Maps showing the current pollution, water temperature levels in the water basins will also need to be developed for measurement and monitoring of temporal scale dynamics on given key parameters. - t) Capacity building on Heritage Impact Assessment: In Kenya, there are protected areas like heritage sites with archaeological and cultural importance while others are designated as protected areas/national monuments under the National Museums and Heritage Act, 2006.
 On a general scope, a few areas within the candidate basins have been listed with UNESCO as places of cultural heritage importance such as the Lamu Old Town, the Lake Turkana Basin and Ohingo within the Lake Victoria Basin.

 To avoid interference with these areas, the importance of Heritage Impact Assessment before approval of NPP sector projects should be recognized hence it should be made a requirement under Environmental (Impact Assessment/Audit) Regulations.
 NEMA should work closely with NMK, as a lead agency, in EIA/SESA reports reviewing before issuance of EIA Licences.
-This will require a comprehensive capacity development for both NEMA and NMK for integration of Archaeological Impact Assessment (AIA), Social Impact Assessment (SIA), Health Impact Assessment and Cultural Impact Assessments (CIA) into the Environmental Impact Assessment process for Nuclear Sector projects.
-Guidelines for preservation of cultural properties and resources, which include sites having archaeological, historical, traditional, religious and unique natural values, should be developed.

-u) Review and Revision of Institutional and Legal Frameworks: Some existing institutional frameworks and laws that were enacted before, development of the Kenya Vision 2030, the 2010 constitution and devolution process require revision.
+This will require a comprehensive capacity development for both NEMA and NMK for integration of Archaeological Impact Assessment (AIA), Social u) Review and Revision of Institutional and Legal Frameworks: Some existing institutional frameworks and laws that were enacted before, development of the Kenya Vision 2030, the 2010 constitution and devolution process require revision.
 Streamlining, reviewing and updating environmental policies, legal and regulatory status to ensure that the country achieves nuclear policy and legal framework sufficiently is important at this stage.
 For example, the development of national SESA/ SESA, EIA and Audit guidelines for the nuclear sector the regulator through the support of NEMA and other government agencies is critical.
 This also applies to formulation of EHS for the sector.